csdms/pymt/docs/usage.rst

 In each case,
 the variable names are returned in a tuple.
-The names tend to be quite descriptive, in order to aid in semantic matching between models.
+The names tend to be quite descriptive in order to aid in semantic matching between models.
 In practice,
 it's often convenient to use a common short name for a variable